Teatro del Lago: History

 The construction of the theater to create a new cultural space to house the Semanas Musicals de Frutillar after the Hotel Frutillar burned down in 1996.
 Businessperson, Guillermo Schiess lead an effort to build a new home for the festival starting in 1998.

 Architects Geradro Köster and Gustavo Greene began construction on January 27, 1998 with financial support from Schiess.
-The Asian Financial Crisis of 1997 impacted his finances, which, in turn, caused the theater's construction to be modified.
+The 1997 Asian financial crisis impacted his finances, which, in turn, caused the theater's construction to be modified.

 In 2008 a new set of architects from Amercanda - Bernd Haller, Cristián Valdés, Pablo Cordua y Andrés Alvear - were added to the project to build with better acoustic materials.
 The Limarí Lightning Design company was in charge of the building's lightning, while the stage lightning was done by Clifton Taylor.

 After twelve years of work, the theater opened on November 6, 2010 at a cost of $20 million (US).
 It immediately became one of the largest concert spaces ever opened in Chile since the 1950s.